icclab/cyclops/docs/prereq.rst

 For sake of ease, we will continue using *pass1234* in subsequent pages, do replace it with the actual value that was used instead.

+Follow through the guide for installing each service individually.